 Reinventing The “Real” in Your Pumpkin Spice

 It’s been 12 years since Starbucks introduced the Pumpkin Spice Latte.
-The popular drink has taken criticism for chemicals in the caramel flavoring, and recently Starbucks worked on a more natural version of the latte.
-Rolling out September 12, 2015: Starbucks is recreating the product with real pumpkin.
-Early taste tests told us Starbucks did it again: the improved latte would be a hit.
+The popular drink has taken criticism for chemicals in the caramel flavoring, so Starbucks worked on a more natural version of the latte.
+Rolled out back in 2015: Starbucks recreated the product with real pumpkin, and even early taste tests told us Starbucks did it again: the improved latte was a hit.

 But reinventing a cup of coffee is less difficult than revamping your personal brand.
 Sometimes life’s circumstances force a personal re-brand.
 Moving to a new state could force you to start at networking zero, or losing your job could require you to change your career path.
 The Harvard Business Review says, “taking control of your personal brand may mean the difference between an unfulfilling job and a rewarding career.”